-A cosy beanie hat to keep you warm on your wanderings, inspired by the fronds of New Zealand’s native ferns, such as the iconic ponga tree.
-The fern-frond stitch pattern is formed with simple lace increases and decreases, and both charted and written instructions are provided.
+A cosy hat to keep you warm on your wanderings, inspired by the fronds of New Zealand’s native ferns such as the iconic ponga tree.
+The fern-frond stitch pattern is formed with simple lace increases and decreases.

 When knit in a possum-blend yarn, the Bushwalk Beanie is particularly lightweight, soft, and warm!
-One ball of Zealana Kauri yarn will be enough for a hat that weighs only 40 grams, and folds up easily to stash in your backpack.
+One ball of Zealana Kauri Fingering is enough for a hat that weighs only 40 grams, and folds up easily to stash in your backpack.

 Pattern is for personal use only.